turbo-octo-happiness/book-kit/documentation/api.md

 #### GET /bookmarks

 - _Description:_ Returns an array of all the bookmarks associated with an authenticated user.
 A bookmark record normally consist of an id, url, title, description, a folder id, and a customer id (i.e. the owner/creator of a bookmark).
 For the connivence of the front-end, the endpoint also returns the folder name, an array of all users with access to the bookmark, and a list of tags.
-If the user doesn't exit in the database, they are added and an empty array is returned.
+If the user doesn't exist in the database, they are added and an empty array is returned.
 - _Endpoint:_ `/bookmarks`
 - _Example:_